Effective January 1, 2020, Virginia529 has made a number of changes to its roster of investment options.

 Virginia529 is re-categorizing its age-based evolving portfolios as “target enrollment” portfolios to better reflect the year a beneficiary will begin using the funds for higher education.
 The targeted enrollment year is identified in the name of the fund and investors can choose an age-based portfolio that closely approximates the year when they believe funds will start to be drawn.

 If, for instance, your child is entering kindergarten in the fall, you may consider picking the fund with 2033 portfolio since that signifies the year they would graduate from high school.
 This is a name change only and does not reflect a change to the portfolio’s underlying investment strategy.
-Related: Three Things to Know about Age-Based Portfolios.
+Related: Three Things to Know About Target Enrollment Portfolios.